matthew-renodin/bad_code_examples/README.md

 ![image](https://user-images.githubusercontent.com/5507643/150048754-db690a6a-f633-4333-9b3b-ed93cabae417.png)

-Both functions require you start it out with some initial data.
+Both functions require you to start it out with some initial data.

-The b variables is what is different between them.
-In one case, mr_stairs1, I ended up adding the prior 3 indexes of b.
-In the second case, I sum the prior value in index of a,b, and c array.
-From what I have have found as of today, mr_stairs2 is the more common iterative version, they usually only do a 1-2 step though.
+The b variables are what is different between them.
+In one case, mr_stairs1, I added the prior three indexes of b.
+In the second case, I sum the prior value in the index of a,b, and c array.
+From what I have found as of today, mr_stairs2 is the more common iterative version.
+They usually only do a 1-2 step, though.
 These both do a 1-2-3 mix, but mr_stairs1 is quite different for summing the prior three indexes of the b array.
-The c array I used two methods, one method sums the prior to indexes and adds two to the value, I think this is the more common.
+In the c array, I used two methods; one method sums the previous indexes and adds two to the value.
+I think this is the more common.
 The other method uses the prior two indexes of the b-array and subtracts one.
 I think this is different than other approaches I have seen because I have not seen anyone do this.

 ```javascript